Dayton shooting: 9 killed, 26 hurt, suspected shooter dead

 ------

-Associated Press writers Julie Carr Smyth in Dayton, Michael Balsamo in Orlando, Fla., and Kantele Franko in Columbus contributed.
+Associated Press writers Julie Carr Smyth in Dayton, Michael Balsamo in Orlando, Florida. and Kantele Franko in Columbus contributed.

 Top Video

-Note: This story has been corrected to say the shooting took place around 1 a.m., not 1:22 a.m., per a police update.